omerademi/TaskManagment/README.md

 # TaskManagment
-Web application made with C# for managing a task in IT companies.
+Web application for managing tasks in IT companies.

 The credentials for logging as manager are:
 username: dimo@manager.com